denyshubh/cert-sync/README.md

 The `cert-sync` watches for Kubernetes `Secret` resources of type `kubernetes.io/tls` that are annotated for synchronization.
 When it detects a new or updated certificate issued by cert-manager, it checks if the certificate already exists in AWS ACM.
 If the certificate is new or has expired in ACM, the controller imports it into ACM.
 This process automates the distribution of certificates to AWS services, simplifies certificate management, and enhances security by keeping your AWS services up-to-date with the latest certificates issued in your Kubernetes cluster.

+### Key Features

+- Automatic synchronization of TLS certificates from Kubernetes to AWS ACM
+- Support for specifying target AWS regions via annotations
+- Automatic certificate renewal when certificates are about to expire
+- Tagging of ACM certificates for easy identification and management

 ## Getting Started

 ### Prerequisites